IntelLabs/deepvariant/README.md

   --dry_run=false **Default is false.
 If set to true, commands will be printed out but not executed.
 ```

 Note that all optimizations are enabled by default.
-To run the Open-Omics-Deepvariant without any optimizations, provide a flag **--pcl\_opt=False** along with docker run command.
+To run the Open-Omics-DeepVariant without any optimizations, provide a flag **--pcl\_opt=False** along with docker run command.

 ---
 The original README content of DeepVariant follows.